MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-windows.md

 BlueCoat_HQ - Destination path: \<<machine_name>>\BlueCoat_HQ\
 ```

-### Step 4 - Verify the successful deployment in the Cloud App Security portal
+### Step 4 - Verify the successful deployment in the Defender for Cloud Apps portal

 Check the collector status in the **Log collector** table and make sure the status is **Connected**.
 If it's **Created**, it's possible the log collector connection and parsing haven't completed.